dasmikko/strapi-tiptap-editor/README.md

 ![Screenshot of the editor](./screenshot.png?raw=true "Screenshot")

+## Notice!
+This project isn't actively maintained, as I want to move away from Strapi.
+If you are interested in taking over this project, feel free to contact me.

 ## What is this?
 It's a dead simple, and easy to use drop-in replacement for the built-in strapi WYSIWYG editor.
 It's build upon the [TipTap editor](https://tiptap.dev/).
 It saves as plain HTML, making it easy to use with various frontends.